Qivada/ADA/AzureDeployment/policy/modern-data-platform-initiative/README.md

 # Modern Data Platform Policy Initiative

+> [!IMPORTANT]
+> It is highly recommend that Microsoft Defender for Cloud is configured for the subscription and workloads related to modern data platform.
+Azure policies alone are not sufficient to monitor, track and alert of possible configuration -or security issues.

 Collection of policies related to modern data platform:
 - [Preview]: Storage account public access should be disallowed
 - Auditing on Synapse workspace should be enabled